 e.g. infringing fundamental freedoms or privacy; for purposes of journalism or for purposes of literary of artistic expression.

-You can search for EU secondary legislation using words occurring anywhere in the document's text by entering these under 'Find documents that have' in the appropriate box(es): 'All of these terms', 'Any of these terms', or 'This exact phrase'.
+Search for legislation using words occurring anywhere in the document's text by entering these in the 'Free Text' box.

 A list of results matching your search will be displayed.